Clarkson-Applied-Data-Science/Habibis_ML_Final/README.md

 Data on land area, population, real estate, and income were collected from different sources.
 The following steps are needed :
 * Preprocessing realstate dataset.
-* Putting real states dataset into three Clustering based on the average price of each zipcodes.
+* Putting real states dataset into three Clustering based on the average price of the zipcodes.
-* Merging the realstate dataset, with out datasets about population, states' area and income data sets, on the column that they have in common.
+* Merging the realstate dataset, with out datasets about population, states' area and income, on the column that they have in common.
 * Selecting important columns and changing some formats.
 * Data preprocessing such as Cleaning data sets by removing/replacing the null values and adresing the outliers.
 * Finding corrolation between features
+* Feature selection
 * Normalazing the ddata
 * Spliting the data to Train/test and conducting machine learning models(both linear regression and random forest)
 * Finding accuaracy for train data and k-fold cross validation.